Cure4Kids

 Cure4Kids for Kids is a community outreach program intended to help children, their parents, and teachers understand the basic science of cancer and its treatment.
 With culturally sensitive and age-appropriate content, the program is designed to educate children, parents and teachers about cancer and dispel common misconceptions about childhood cancer, instill healthy habits in children that could prevent the development of adult cancer, and increase children's overall interest in science and scientific careers.
 The pilot program contained three educational modules: Cells (presented as the basic unit of life), Cancer (presented as a disease of unhealthy cells) and Healthy Living (presented as practices for cancer prevention such as proper nutrition, safe sun exposure, tobacco control and appropriate physical activity).
 The Cure4Kids for Kids web site provides cancer education for children in elementary school.
 For each module, St. Jude provides a teacher's guide, children's book, activity book, in-class presentation and activities related to the topic.
 The Cure4Kids for Kids teacher website was developed to support teachers delivering cancer and healthy living education.
 The Cure4Kids for Kids websites have been viewed over 76,000 times by 11,000 users in 121 countries.

 In 2012, Cure4Kids was awarded the Gold Communicator Award from The International Academy of Visual Arts, and a Webby Honoree Award.
-In 2011 Cure4Kids received the top Platinum award for Best Overall Internet Site at the e-Healthcare Leadership Awards at the 15th Annual Healthcare Internet Conference, and a Gold Davey Award.
-In 2010 Cure4Kids received the Best Medical Website award for Outstanding Achievement in Web Development 14th Annual Web Awards.
+In 2011 Cure4Kids received the top Platinum award for Best Overall Internet Site at the e-Healthcare Leadership Awards at the 15th Annual Healthcare Internet Conference and a Gold Davey Award.
+In 2010 Cure4Kids received the Best Medical Website award for Outstanding Achievement in Web Development at the 14th Annual Web Awards.
 In 2009 Cure4Kids received the Gold Award in the Best Health/Healthcare Content in the Strategic e-Healthcare Awards.
 In 2008 Cure4Kids won the Gold W3 Web Award in Education Category.
 In 2007 Cure4Kids was selected as an official honoree for the health category at the 12th Annual Webby Awards.